linode/manager/CLOUD.md

 `yarn docker:local`

-At this point, the app should load on `localhost:3000` and you should be prompted to login and then can start browsing the app.
+At this point, the app should load on `localhost:3000` and you should be prompted to log in and then can start browsing the app.